-Approximately 45% of fund group 69085 assessments are from non-state funds; therefore, Fund group 69085 may be used to reimburse otherwise allowed to travel to one of these states as long as the expenditures for the travel do not exceed 55% of the location's total 69085 fund allocation.
+Approximately 45% of the Systemwide Assessment Fund (Fund 69085) is from state funds.
+Therefore, fund 69085 may be used to reimburse otherwise allowed travel to one of these states as long as the total expenditures for a department's travel to any of these states do not exceed 55% of the department's total 69085 fund allocation.